trentwatt/flyover/README.md

 ## Specifics

 Generates a Map as you survey dense graph datasets.
+By default it is configured to use the [graph of hyperlinks between websites](https://commoncrawl.org/2021/05/host-and-domain-level-web-graphs-feb-apr-may-2021/) provided by Common Crawl, in particular the subgraph on vertices ending in `.gov`.

 Whenever you click on a vertex, it expands the map with the next two vertices (you can click multiple times) with the highest score for the subgraph of vertices with edges to the vertex AND the subgraph of vertices with edges from the vertex, where